gnujedi/comm-setup/README.md

 # comm-setup
-How to set up reasonably secure communications with friends and family
+How to set up reasonably secure communications with friends and family.

+> Use signal.
+Use tor.

 ## Ricochet